zhenga1/Anodroid/README.md

 # We do not recommend this project to be used yet.
 It is only in its beginning stages and does risk failure.

 <img src="https://raw.githubusercontent.com/zhenga1/Anodroid/master/Process%20Solidworks%20Version%206/2020-03-10_222849.png"><br/><br/>
 Anodroid is a 10-DOF humanoid-robot.
-It is an integrated machine that can walk and run, in flat surfaces, in tilted surfaces etcetera.
+It is an integrated machine that can move around in flat and tilted surfaces.
 It consists of:
 - 15 single axis model motors.
 12 needed, 3 for backup
 - 24 Circular rotating shafts for the motors, 12 needed, 12 for backup
 - 70 M3*7 screws and nuts, 60 needed, 10 for backup